christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 By default reducers allows an action to be handled no matter what the actual state of the reducer is.
 This can get us into problems in a variaty of ways.
 A specific example of this, which is not unlikely, is added todos suddenly disappearing.

-Imagine you are implementing this, fetching todos from a server.
+Imagine you are implementing this reducer and fetching todos from a server.
 Since you are working in your local environment the todos are instantly fetched, meaning you never have a chance to add a todo before the fetching is resolved.
 Everything is working and you ship it to production.

 Now somebody with a bad internet connection is opening the app and the fetching of the initial todos takes a long time.
 The user is able to add a todo in the meantime.
 As soon as the fetching of todos is resolved, the list of todos is replaced and the user sees their added todo disappear.
 This type of bug is very common and it is often difficult to spot.

 Now, you could say that you would just disable the input for adding a new todo while it is loading.
 And yeah, that would indeed work.
 But now you have split your application logic between a reducer and an HTML attribute.
 That is fragile.
 Especially in larger teams where the person implementing the reducer might not be the same person implementing the UI.
 You could of course also just `concat` the fetched todos with the existing array.
 But bare with me here, this is just an example to show how mistakes are made.
-And if I did not point this out, would you have caught the bug reading the code? :-)

 Moving on...
-Guarding a transition basically means, "at certain states, only certain actions can be handled".
+Guarding a transition basically means, "at certain states, only certain actions will be handled".
 Let us first see how this can be expressed:

 ```ts
 export const todos = (context = { state: "NOT_LOADED" }, action) =>